antoine-mouchamps/gymtorax/docs/user_guide/environment_designers.rst

 The configuration needed in the method `_define_torax_config` is a dictionary which is exactly the same as the one used in TORAX.
 You can find more details about the configuration in the `TORAX documentation <https://torax.readthedocs.io/en/stable/configuration.html>`_.
-The configuration used in our examples is available :doc:`here <../examples/config_example>`.
+The configuration used in our example is available :doc:`here <../example/config_example>`.

 Creation of Rewards
 ------------------------------